Rutger505-Org/nextjs-template/README.md

 #### Database in Kubernetes

-You can copy the sqlite file over with this command:
+You can copy the sqlite file over this command:

 ```bash
 kubectl cp <namespace>/<pod-name>:/app/data/db.sqlite ./prod-db.sqlite